 Our system is one of the many drinking water systems in New York State that provides drinking water with a controlled, low level of fluoride for consumer dental health protection.
 Fluoride is added to your water by the City of Syracuse before it is delivered to the customer.
 According to the United States Centers for Disease Control (USCDC), fluoride is very effective in preventing cavities when present in drinking water at a target level of 0.7mg/L (parts per million).
-To ensure that the fluoride supplement in your water provides optimal dental protection, the New York State Department of Health (NYSDOH) requires that the City of Syracuse monitor fluoride levels on a daily basis.
-During 2019 monitoring showed that fluoride levels in your water were within the 0.7 mg/L - 1.2 mg/L range 78.0% of the time.
+To ensure that the fluoride supplement in your water provides optimal dental protection, the New York State Department of Health (NYSDOH) requires that the City of Syracuse monitor fluoride levels daily.
+During 2023 monitoring showed fluoride levels in your water were within 0.1mg/l of the optimal dose 69.86% of the time.
 None of the monitoring results showed fluoride at levels that approach the 2.2 mg/L MCL for fluoride.